EPAENERGYSTAR/epathermostat/docs/common_issues.rst

 Missing Weather Station Data
 ----------------------------

-Sometimes a ZCTA will map to a weather station that doesn't have any data.
+Sometimes a ZIP Code will map to a weather station that doesn't have any data.
 That error will look like the following in the log file:

 .. code-block:: console